Ramsay's Kitchen Nightmares

 Ramsay's Kitchen Nightmares is a television programme featuring British celebrity chef Gordon Ramsay first broadcast on Channel 4 in 2004.
 In each episode, Ramsay visits a failing restaurant and acts as a troubleshooter to help improve the establishment in just one week.
 Ramsay revisits the restaurant a few months later to see how business has fared in his absence.
 Episodes from series one and two have been re-edited with additional new material as Ramsay's Kitchen Nightmares Revisited; they featured Ramsay checking up on restaurants a year or more after he attended to them.

+In 2009, it was reported that fourteen of the 22 restaurants featured on the show to that point had closed, with some owners directly blaming Ramsay and the show for their demise.